silkhollin/alx-system_engineering-devops/0x0A-configuration_management/README.md

-cnifguratio n management with puppet over common way
+server configuration management with Puppet